liuty10/git-review/README.txt

 git log -p -1
 One of the more helpful options is -p or --patch, which shows the difference (the patch output) introduced in each commit.
 You can also limit the number of log entries displayed, such as using -2 to show only the last two entries.

+git log -p filename
+Show the modification history of a perticular file

 if you want to see some abbreviated stats for each commit, you can use the --stat option git log --stat